kanchn-https/SCARE-KROW/README.md

 Title Video: https://drive.google.com/file/d/1XnCnLt9TcTxKtBt9zFMHZvuGuFZz5d5D/view?usp=sharing

 # Problem
 Birds often land in crop fields to feed on seeds, fruits, and plants, which can cause noticeable loss in crop quality and yield.
-Farmers currently rely on conventional deterrent methods-like static scare models, reflective materials, or looped sound devices—that do not adjust based on real bird landings, making them labor-heavy and less effective for large active farm areas.
+Farmers currently rely on conventional deterrent methods-like static scare models, reflective materials, or looped sound devices-that do not adjust based on real bird landings, making them labor-heavy and less effective for large active farm areas.

 # Our Solution
 This is basically a updated version of traditional Scare Crows, this project addresses the need for a real-time, ethical, and harmless bird dispersal prototype, using a laptop’s built-in camera (till now later